Intro: Blogging with purpose

 Or maybe you’re coming from a place of frustration, instead.
 You feel directionless and uninspired, and blogging has become a chore.
 “Why am I even blogging anyway?” is a question you often ask yourself, and you’re *this* close to throwing in the towel.

-To be honest, I have gone through long periods of blogging dry spell myself.
-If you’ve been following my journey, you’d know that I struggled with creating content for over a year.
-I almost quit blogging!
+To be honest, I have gone through long periods of blogging dryspell myself.
+If you’ve been following my journey, you’d know that I have struggled with creating content too.

 Ok, ok.
 Why would you want to learn about “blogging with purpose” from someone who nearly quit?

 I’ll tell you why.
-Because I ended up not quitting after all!
+Because this blog is still here, and it’s still serving its purpose.
 And if someone like me could come out of that rut, pick myself up, and decide to be a better and more intentional blogger, so can you.